 Next add the flour, oat bran and oats.

-On top of the dry ingredients add the salt and butter.
+On top of the dry ingredients add the salt and oil.

 Set the bread machine to dough cycle and start.